SerjoPepper/bot-brother/README.md

 context.meta contains following fields:
   - `user` - see https://core.telegram.org/bots/api#user
   - `chat` - see https://core.telegram.org/bots/api#chat
-  - `sessionId` - key name for saving session in redis, currently it is `meta.chat.id`.
+  - `sessionId` - key name for saving session, currently it is `meta.chat.id`.
 So for group chats your session data is shared between all users in chat.

 #### context.command
 Represents currently handled command.
 Has following properties: